broeker/spacebook/pages/markdown.md

   order: 48
   parent: Tips & Tricks
 ---
-Spacebook uses Markdown (specifically [Markdown-it](https://github.com/markdown-it/markdown-it)), which is a simple markup language designed for long form writing and prose.
-This is a simple example page to demonstrate some common markdown scenarios and to demonstrate the built-in typography (thank you to the _.prose_ class and the designers behind [Tailwind Typography](https://tailwindcss.com/docs/typography-plugin)).
+Spacebook uses Markdown, which is a simple markup language designed for long form writing and prose.
+This is a simple example page to demonstrate some common markdown scenarios and to demonstrate the built-in typography.

 ## Reference

-See the official [markdown-it demo](https://markdown-it.github.io/) for the tags you can use to produce the examples below.
+See the official [markdown-it demo](https://markdown-it.github.io/) for more examples of the tags below, including advanced scenarios that are not covered here.

 ## Text and headers